siddhartha-gadgil/LeanAide/README.md

 After this open the folder in VS code (or equivalent) with Lean 4 and go to the file `LeanCodePrompts/TranslateExample.lean`.
 Place the cursor anywhere on one of the comments below and invoke the _code action_ to translate by clicking on the _lightbulb_ or using `ctrl-.`

 You can add your own comments and try to translate using the same method.
-In general, you can `import LeanCodePrompts.CodeActions` in a lean file and use the code-action to translate.
+In general, you can `import LeanCodePrompts.CodeAction` in a lean file and use the code-action to translate.
 You should usually also include `import Mathlib` to include `mathlib`.

 To use in your own project, include this project as a dependency in `lakefile.lean` using the following.